computationalmystic/project4-group5/Overview.md

 ### Add/Remove person from course class
   1. Has a function to add a student or a TA to a course.
 Adds student to the cours in the database
   2. Has a function to remove a student or TA from a course.
 Removes the student from the course in the database

+## Next steps:
+First, we need to create a list of tasks, then distribute the task to each person.
+Second, we need to build the web server and database.
+We also need to design the UI interface.
+At the same time, we should complete the code of the class and function which we listed.
+In the whole process，we also need to do the test for the things.
+If there are mistakes, we should fix them.